PDAC Mouse Model: UNKC06141

 B16-F10 Mouse Model

-B16-F10 is used in both syngeneic and immunocompromised models and is useful in studying tumor regression in melanoma models.
+B16-F10 is used in both syngeneic and immunocompromised mouse models and is useful in studying tumor regression in melanoma models.

 Lewis Lung Carcinoma Mouse Model: LL/2